Top 20 Essential Travel Tech For Every Trip - Do You Have These?

 #19 TILE MATE TRACKING DEVICE

 This small white square can attach to anything you want to track.
 Yes, I guess you could put it on your kids if you wanted to.
 Personally, I have one in my backpack, one in my carry-on bag, and one on my keys.
 It connects to a smart phone app which keeps tabs on the whereabouts of whatever you’ve tagged.
 There’s also a clever ‘reverse’ function where if you press the little button on a tile, it’ll cause your phone to ring, so that’s handy if you’re one of those people who lose things a lot.
+If you're a die-hard Apple fan, you might consider their AirTag, which is very similar.

 #20 2 PRONGED AIRLINE HEADPHONE ADAPTER